Your shopping cart is currently empty.

 The apple tree is a deciduous deciduous tree.
 It belongs to the rose family and is a relatively small tree at five to ten meters in height.
 It forms a densely branched crown.

-The wild form of the apple tree has been found in European forests since the Stone Age.
-However, these only bear sour crab apples.
-Today, most apple varieties originate from a sweet variety. (malus sieversii) which has been cultivated in the Almaty area of Kazakhstan for over 2000 years.
+The wild form of the apple tree has existed in European forests since the Stone Age.
+However, these only produced sour crab apples.
+Today, most apple varieties originate from a sweet wild species. (malus sieversii) which has been cultivated in the Almaty area of Kazakhstan for over 2000 years.

 There are now thousands of different varieties, some of which have been crossed with wild crab apples or grafted onto their rootstocks.